EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 ```

 ```
-#> [1] "The new way of learning English made simple, interesting and practical!"
+#> [1] "Exploring paint and its place in a digital world."
-#> [2] "New author prepared to publish Book One of my Crime Trilogy: The Worst of Times.
-Aiming for March 2013 release date!"
+#> [2] "Mike Fassio wants a side-by-side photo of me and Hazel eating cake with our bare hands.
+Let's make this a reality!"
 ```

 We now load the lime package and pass observations into `lime()` along with the model we are trying to explain and the preprocess function.